vita-epfl/SemDisc/README.md

 After preparing all necessary environments and the dataset, activate your environment and start to train the network.

-### Training the generators with the semantic-aware discriminator
+### Training with the semantic-aware discriminator

 The training is doen in two steps.
 First, the network is trained without only the adversarial head of D: